klust/LUMI-BE-training-materials/docs/intro-evolving/11-Containers.md

 </figure>

-Containers are in the first place a **software management instrument**.
+Containers are in the first place a **software management instrument** to create a contained software
+installation: Files not spread over the system, better control of dependencies, and more:

 *   A very important reason to use containers on LUMI is **reducing the pressure on the file system** by software that accesses many thousands of small files (Python and R users, you know who we are talking about).